core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Use Case: Home and Building Automation {#automation}

-Home and commercial building automation systems can benefit from the use of M2M web services.
+Home and commercial building automation systems can benefit from the use of IoT web services.
 The discovery requirements of these applications are demanding.
 Home automation usually relies on run-time discovery to commission the system, whereas in building automation a combination of professional commissioning and run-time discovery is used.
 Both home and building automation